ANSSI-FR/rust-guide/src/en/libraries.md

 <div class="reco" id="LIBS-VETTING-DIRECT" type="Rule" title="Validation of Direct Third-Party Dependencies">

-Each direct third-party dependency must be properly validated, and each validation must be tracked.
+Each direct third-party dependency MUST be properly validated, and each validation MUST be tracked.

 </div>